Autowiring Conflicts in Spring Core with XML Configuration

 Spring supports several autowiring modes:

-1. No Autowiring (no): This is the default mode where dependencies are not automatically injected.
+): This is the default mode where dependencies are not automatically injected. - By Type (

-2. By Type (byType): Spring looks for a bean of the same type as the property and injects it.
+): Spring looks for a bean of the same type as the property and injects it. - By Name (

-3. By Name (byName): Spring matches the property name with the bean name in the container and injects it.
+): Spring matches the property name with the bean name in the container and injects it. - Constructor (

 Autowiring Conflict Scenarios: